pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 :::tip **About the Authorization Callback URL**

-Now that you have your own domain, make sure you attach the `/oauth2/callback` path to GitHub’s Authorization URL.
+Now that you have your own domain, make sure you attach the `/oauth2/callback` path to GitHub's Authorization URL.

 For example, if your domain is `authenticate.domain.com`, the callback URL would look like: